alitwinkumar/connectome_tools/README.md

 filter_connectivity.py contains code for (efficiently in the case of sparse matrices) subselecting the connectivity matrix from filtered sets of pre and post synaptic neurons.

+`influence_metrics` contains code for ranking neurons in a connectome graph based on influence in behaviorally-relevant pathways.